Lbelus/lua_rust_cpp_basic_training/README.md

 - learn lua through basic exercices, It does not aim at beeing the most performant or edge case comprehensive;
 - it's just a bunch of practice runs in a new language;
 - neovim;

+added rust:
+- why not pex two languages at the same time ?